San Francisco City Hall Wedding Photographer

 We are happy to answer any questions about how to make your wedding day at San Francisco city hall go smoothly.
 In addition, we can offer you referrals to many of the common services available to brides and grooms getting married in this historic building.
 This includes: wedding officiants, videographers, musicians (reserved ceremonies only), wedding coordinators and even wedding photographers.
 Yes, we will be happy to provide you with our advice on the best San Francisco city hall wedding photographers for you.
 We have worked with the vast majority of popular photographers and have seen their work.
 We might even be able to offer some of our comments about each photographer's style.
 We happily recommend many of them even if we are available and you are looking for a different style.

 To utilize this service we ask that you email us with your questions and comments.
 We spend a lot of time down at the courthouse photographing weddings and so it is much more efficient for us to answer your emails in the evening when we are home.
 If you prefer to hire a dedicated wedding planner, there are many great ones available.
-Here is a list of some top-notch wedding planners familiar with San Francisco weddings.
 We hope you have found this guide to getting married at SF City Hall to be helpful.

 Family Photos at San Francisco city hall after the ceremony